 3. Build an audience

-Let's face it, in today's digital world, nothing endorses someone more than having a strong online presence and a loyal social following.
-My own presence via Creative Boom opens up a world of opportunity for me, and yes, ok – I've been building my own audience for seven years, but I started from scratch and was patient.
+Let's face it, in today's digital world; nothing endorses someone more than having a strong online presence and a loyal social following.
+My presence via Creative Boom opens up a world of opportunity for me, and yes, ok – I've been building my audience for seven years, but I started from scratch and was patient.
 We all have to start somewhere.

 However, 2009 was a different world.
-Today, there are new channels one should explore to quickly build an audience.
-For instance, those who are really making a name for themselves right now are on blogging platforms such as Medium.
+Today, there are new channels one should explore to build an audience quickly.
+For instance, those who are making a name for themselves right now are on blogging platforms such as Medium.
 Yes, it takes time and effort to write eloquent thoughts about your work and your industry, but it will be worth the investment.
-Besides, if you haven't published any of your own content, what have you got to talk about via your other digital channels?
+Besides, if you haven't published any content, what have you got to talk about via your other digital channels?